PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Test Harness/Debugger.md

 # GameSparks Debugger

 The GameSparks Debugger allows you to test your [Cloud Code](/Documentation/Key Concepts/Cloud Code.md).
-If you have a an Event, Request, Response or Message that has custom Cloud Code written to it.
-By enabling the GameSparks Debugger, you can step through your code to examine what's happening, as it's happening.
+If you have an Event, Request, Response or Message that has custom Cloud Code written to it, by enabling the GameSparks Debugger you can step through your code to examine what's happening, as it's happening.

 The GameSparks Debugger can be both enabled exclusively and in combination for Requests, Responses and Messages.

 <q>**Please Note!** The Debugger panel will only display if there is some Cloud Code written against the Event, Request, Response or Message.</q>

-To enable the GameSparks Debugger, check any or all of the tick boxes that you wish to debug Cloud Code for, under the "Statistics" panel on the Test Harness.
+To enable the GameSparks Debugger, check any or all of the tick boxes that you wish to debug Cloud Code for, under the "Statistics" panel on the [Test Harness](/Documentation/Test Harness/README.md).

 ![](img/GSDebugger/1.png)